 Trot with balanced Reach and Drive

 This Pointer (English) is moving at a balanced trot which is the most common gait required when the dog is being judged at a dog show.
 This gait requires the reach of the front legs to equal the drive of the back legs while the back or topline remains firm and level.

-The Chow Chow has a 'unique stilted gait' because it is not required to have the usual turn of stifle.
-This means the rear movement becomes restricted, lacking drive.
-Because of this lack of rear angulation, the back legs can only move in an unnatural pendulum-like straight line, not extending as far forwards or backwards as Pointer (above).
+The main reason why the Chow Chow's gait is stilted because it has a reduced turn of stifle.
+Because of this, the back legs can only move in an unnatural pendulum-like straight line, not extending as far forwards or backwards as Pointer (above).
 But without rolling the body, the hind legs should still have sufficient strength to propel its body weight forwards through its short loin to its front legs.
 Although correct for the Chow Chow, this gait is incorrect for most other breeds.

 - Longer bones with more muscle strength in both front and rear assemblies relative to its body weight compared to that of a normally built dog, giving the hound power to have definite spring in its gait.

 - Greater reach and drive in both the front and rear assemblies like the 'extended trot' shown above.
 This requires greater flexibility in the pastern which acts as a shock absorber to cushion the greater reach and drive as well as the spring.
 When combined with an equivalent flexibility in the hock joint and length from hip to hock, the hound is able to move gracefully and smoothly.

 - Higher head and tail carriage compared to a normally built dog, giving the Afghan its proud carriage or 'style of high order'.